-This study used two coding cycles, an audit trail, and a reflective diary to ensure rigor and transparency in the research, as suggested by Auerbach and Silverstein (2003) (see Figure 2 for details).
-This study used a five-stage data analysis process: identifying the patterns, familiarization with themes, indexing, mapping, and charting.
-After carefully preparing interview transcripts, the researcher maintained them in an anonymous format as required by research ethics.
+carefully preparing interview transcripts, the researcher maintained them in an anonymous format as required by research ethics.
 In order to carefully code and organize the transcripts, the researcher used NVivo (Version 12); this would also facilitate data analysis.
-Saldana (2011) recommended researchers apply two coding cycles so that quality of the research data can be ensured.
-The first cycle was descriptive coding, which involves coding a whole page or entire paragraph with just one letter (Saldaña Omasta, 2016).
-The second cycle was holistic, wherein coding portions were either reconfigured on the basis of the coding scheme or remained the same as a result of analytic memos (Saldana, 2013).
+Saldana (2011) recommended researchers apply two coding cycles so that the quality of the research data can be ensured.
+The first cycle was descriptive coding, which involves coding a whole page or entire paragraph with just one letter.
+The second cycle was holistic, wherein coding portions were either reconfigured on the basis of the coding scheme or remained the same as a result of analytic memos.
 Rather than analyzing the entire data as a whole, holistic coding allows the inquirer to observe key themes within the data.
 As a result, the inquirer would be in a position to examine the relationship among various themes on social media and SCFBE.
 Finally, the emerged themes were authenticated through interpretation of key words and codes using a relativist and social constructionist perspective.
 The researcher rigorously followed the whole process to maintain rigor and transparency of this research.
 The researcher maintained the authenticity of this research by preparing and maintaining an audit trail in which the researcher documented the final and emergent themes.
 This would also enable the researcher to assert the transparency of this research.
 Figure 3 illustrates the thematic analysis model development process.
 Figure 4 presents an overview of sub-codes, codes, and themes used to develop the SCFBE model.

-Figure 3: Thematic analysis model development process
+Fig. 3 Thematic analysis model development process

-Findings and Analysis
+Findings and analysis